SpaceTrucker2196/MaterialsAndPractices/README.md

 # MaterialsAndPractices
-Software for managing organic and conventional farming practices for small farms
+A logging and organic compliance tool for small farms.